Forgetting is Everywhere: Introduction

 \section{Introduction}

-\looseness=-1 Forgetting is a ubiquitous yet poorly understood phenomenon in machine learning \citep{catainf}.
-When a learner updates its beliefs based on new observations, it often forgets prior knowledge, leading to a degradation in performance on previous observations.
-Although this behaviour is well documented in continual learning (CL; \citeauthor{overcomeCF}, \citeyear{overcomeCF}) and reinforcement learning (RL; \citeauthor{atkinson2021pseudo}, \citeyear{atkinson2021pseudo}; \citeauthor{khetarpal2022towards}, \citeyear{khetarpal2022towards}), it is not confined to non-stationary settings.
-Even under standard training regimes with independent and identically distributed (i.i.d.) data, models can forget previously acquired abilities, reducing learning efficiency and stability \citep{chunking}.
+\looseness=-1 Forgetting is a ubiquitous yet poorly understood phenomenon in machine learning \citep{mccloskey1989catastrophic}.
+When a learner updates its beliefs based on new observations, information acquired from previous observations is often lost.
+Although this behaviour is well documented in non-stationary settings such as continual learning (CL; \citeauthor{kirkpatrick2017overcoming}, \citeyear{kirkpatrick2017overcoming}) and reinforcement learning (RL; \citeauthor{atkinson2021pseudo}, \citeyear{atkinson2021pseudo}; \citeauthor{khetarpal2022towards}, \citeyear{khetarpal2022towards}), forgetting is present even in independent and identically distributed (i.i.d.)
+CL settings without task shift \citep{chunking}.

-Classical learning theory offers limited tools to analyse forgetting.
-Concepts such as bias, variance, and generalisation describe performance at fixed times, typically used at convergence.
-Forgetting, by contrast, is inherently \emph{temporal}; it concerns what a model retains, what it discards, and how it balances adaptation with stability over time \citep{jagielski2022measuring}.

-Most existing studies of forgetting come from the CL literature, where metrics typically track performance degradation on earlier tasks after training on later tasks \citep{chaudhry2018riemannian}.
-Although these measures are widely adopted, they poorly capture forgetting and frequently conflate two distinct phenomena: \emph{backward transfer}, where new learning improves performance on past tasks \citep{benavides2022theory}, and \emph{forgetting}, where updates erode prior knowledge \citep{jagielski2022measuring}, making it challenging to distinguish between constructive and destructive adaptation.
+\looseness=-1 Most studies of forgetting come from the CL literature.
+Here, metrics typically track how performance degrades on earlier tasks after training on later tasks \citep{chaudhry2018riemannian}.
+Such metrics rarely distinguish between constructive adaptation (assimilation of new tasks) and destructive adaptation (loss of capability on past tasks).
+Therefore, they conflate two distinct phenomena: \emph{backward transfer}, in which new learning improves performance on past tasks \citep{benavides2022theory}, and \emph{forgetting}, in which new updates erode prior knowledge \citep{jagielski2022measuring}.

-In this paper, we introduce a new conceptual foundation for understanding forgetting, built on the following insight: \begin{quote} \emph{If a learner updates its predictions on data it already expects, such an update cannot represent the acquisition of new information; it must instead represent the loss of previously acquired knowledge.} \end{quote} This allows us to characterise forgetting in a precise and general manner.
-We ask: \emph{What is forgetting?
-When and why does it occur?
-How does forgetting impact learning?}
+\looseness=-1 In contrast, we study forgetting as a \emph{fundamental property of learning}; a consequence of how any adaptive system updates its beliefs.
+As a consequence of this generality, we can study the role of forgetting in learning abstractly and accommodate specific choices of problem settings or learning algorithms as instances of this general framing.